abishekpure/Personal-Projects/GDP Analysis and Forecast System/README.md

-# GDP Analysis and Forecast System
+# GDP Trend Analysis and Predictive Modeling System

 An application designed to analyze historical GDP data, visualize long-term economic trends and generate 10-year forecasts using ARIMA time-series modeling.
 The system integrates directly with WBA to ensure access to reliable and consistent global economic data.